 Equivalent Protection and Safe Harbor

 Alternatively, the transfer is permitted if the non-EEA country to which the personal data is being transferred has equivalent data protection legislation.
 Currently only Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and Japan are recognised as having adequate protection.
-Certain companies in the USA are also recognised under the safe harbor process, provided that the company to which the personal data is being transferred has an up to date safe harbor registration.
+Certain companies in the USA are also recognised under the EU-US Privacy Shield, provided that the company to which the personal data is being transferred has an up to date Privacy Shield registration.

 EU Model Clauses

 The European Commission has issued its own model clauses to cover transfers of personal data outside of the EEA.
 If these model clauses are used in the SaaS agreement with the data subject and the agreement with the third party IT outsourcer, data centre or software developer to whom the data is being transferred, there will be adequate protection.
 However, these clauses are not ideal due to the different legal responsibilities of the data processor and the data controller which still remain unclear in the situation where there is a sub-processor.